WalrusNetwork/markdown-content/other/cookies/en.md

 ### Where can I get more information?

-If you have questions or comments about this policy, you may email us at [legal@walrus.network](mailto:legal@walrus.network) or contact a member of the legal team through our Discord server.
+If you have questions or comments about this policy, you may email us at [legal@walrus.gg](mailto:legal@walrus.gg) or contact a member of the legal team through our Discord server.